 As with most means of transport such as the train and airplane, the best way to find a cheap bus ticket is still to book your bus ticket in advance.
 Thanks to the analysis of several million long distance bus tickets, we advise you to book 3 weeks in advance in order to get the best prices for your tickets.

-The magic recipe to find a cheap bus ticket is to plan your trip in advance and compare the prices of low cost bus companies like Flixbus, Ouibus, Isilines or Eurolines.
-You can also opt for the night bus, which will not only save you one night's hotel accommodation, but also make your journey go faster.
+You will have understood that the magic recipe to find a cheap bus ticket is to plan your trip in advance and compare prices of low cost bus companies like Flixbus, %URLBLABLABUS% or %URLALSA%.
+You can also opt for the night bus, which will not only save you a night in a hotel but also make your journey go faster.

-New lines have been created such as the Paris-Bordeaux buses, Paris-Lille buses and Lyon-Grenoble buses.
-The monopoly of Eurolines has ended, replaced by Flixbus, Ouibus and Isilines.
-This competition has brought down the price of cheap bus travel in France and across Europe.
-The carpooling of Blablacar has also undergone the new loi macron.
+The loi macron adopted in 2015 has made it possible to liberalise the bus market in France.
+New lines have seen the light of day such as the buses Paris-Bordeaux, the buses Paris-Lille or the buses Lyon-Grenoble.
+The monopoly of /en/bus-Saint-Exupery-Airport-LYS-Grenoble is over, replaced by Flixbus, %URLBLABLABUS% and Isilines.
+This competition brought down the prices of cheap bus travel in France and across Europe.
+The carpooling of Blablacar has also suffered from the new loi macron.
 Indeed, European coach operators offer intra-European journeys at unbeatable prices.
 This is notably the case of the English bus company National Express or the Italian bus company Baltour.